zeta-chain/node/docs/cli/zetatool/filterdeposit.md

 ### Synopsis

-Filters relevant inbound transactions for a given network and attempts to find an associated cctx from the core.
+Filters relevant inbound transactions for a given network and attempts to find an associated cctx from zetacore.
 If a cctx is not found, the associated transaction hash and amount is added to a list and displayed.

 ```